-When most people think of New York, they envision the hustle and bustle of Manhattan.
-However, there's much more to the Empire State than its most populous city.
+When most people think of New York, they immediately conjure up images of the dynamic energy in Manhattan.
+Nevertheless, there's far more to this great state than its most crowded metropolis.

 And if you're looking to add a little heat to your trip, here are some of the hottest spots to visit in New York:

-New York is a city like no other, and there are endless things to see and do.
+New York is a city like no other, with endless things to see and do.
 Here are just 21 of the best attractions that the city has to offer: